KirkBrooks/sideORDA/README.md

 ## sideORDA

 This is a learning tool for 4D v17+.
-If you aren't familiar with [link](https://4d,com)4D hop over to their website and take a look.
+4D is a relational database combined with a powerful object oriented language.
+If you aren't familiar with [4D](https://4d,com)hop over to their website and take a look.

+The object oriented language is called ORDA (Object Relational Data Access) and augments a more linear procedural language similar to Pascal that's powered 4D for years.
+This project is my the result of my personal learning process.
+I've programmed in 4D for a very long time.
+However, accomplishing things in ORDA is very different and I was getting frustrated.
+I realized I simply had to aquaint myself with all the new commands and techniques because picking and choosing a few here and there was just not working.

 You can use the [editor on GitHub](https://github.com/KirkBrooks/sideORDA/edit/master/README.md) to maintain and preview the content for your website in Markdown files.